rylanturner02/monet-gan-kaggle/README.md

 ## Competition Submission

-The model generates 8,000 Monet-style images and packages them into `images.zip` for Kaggle submission.
+The model generates 8,000 Monet-style images and packages them into `images.zip` for Kaggle submission (this notebook runs 50 epochs to maximize training, too long for Kaggle submission).
 The evaluation metric is MiFID (Memorization-informed Fréchet Inception Distance).

 ## Results